CarlosFaccelli26/Spartak-Gym-Project/README.md

 I used Balsamiq to create a sketch of what the projet will look like [wireframe](https://github.com/CarlosFaccelli26/Spartak-Gym-Project/blob/main/assets/project.pdf/SpartakGymProjectCodeInstitute.pdf)

 ### User Stories
-- As a Costume of a gym i want to see a wide catalog of options to workout.
+- As a Costumer of a gym i want to see a wide catalog of options to workout.
 - As a Costumer of a gym i want to know how professional are the staff.
 - As a owner of a gym i want to provide the best service for our costumers.